We are to seriously consider this season, examining ourselves carefully and soberly, measuring ourselves against the sinless life of Jesus Christ.

 Only after we have examined ourselves should we partake of the Passover symbols.
 Thoroughly examining ourselves should become a way of life.

 Of all of God's appointed times, the Passover is one that we should not rush into without thought and preparation, lest we miss the awesome depth of its meaning.

 To avoid taking the Passover in an unworthy manner, we are to put ourselves on trial, making an ardent effort to detect our shortcomings.

-Each year, Christians prepare for Passover by engaging in a thorough, spiritual self-examination.
-An analysis of the apostle Paul's instruction in II Corinthians 13:5 shows us what we need to look for.
+Christians prepare for Passover by engaging in a thorough, spiritual self-examination.
+An analysis of II Corinthians 13:5 shows us what we need to look for.

 Prior to the Days of Unleavened Bread, we are told to examine ourselves.
 How can we do that?
-John Reid gives a few pointers on doing a thorough, honest once over.
+Here are a few pointers on doing a thorough, honest once over.